jayaseelan-james/the-pragmatic-programmer/The Pragmatic Programmer.md

 - DRY isn't just about avoiding code duplication; it's about eliminating redundant expressions of knowledge or intent.
-- Types of duplication:
+- Types of Duplication:
   - Duplication in Code: Identical code isn't a DRY violation if it represents distinct knowledge;
     coincidence isn't duplication.
-  - Duplication in Documentation: Comments should add value, not compensate for poor naming or layout; clear names and source details uphold DRY.
+  - Duplication in Documentation:
+    - Comments should add value, not compensate for poor naming or layout; clear names and source details uphold DRY.
     - Data structures hold knowledge; DRY can be violated for performance, but keep such impacts localized within the class.
   - Representational Duplication: Interfacing with external systems introduces unavoidable DRY